-"Bloody" they call otherwise a waterway which originates in the mountains of Andalusia.
+"Bloody" they call otherwise a waterway that originates in the mountains of Andalusia.
 Its deep red is due to the high saturation of acids and heavy metals.
 Of course, you shouldn’t swim there, but if you want to explore it, or walk along the coast and capture it as a memento on your camera, here you go!

 The arches in Segovia reach a height of 28 m

 If the tourist prefers hiking and is a pristine nature lover, ask him to go to the north of Spain in the province of La Rioja.
 This thriving wine-producing region is famous for its vast vineyards, located on the seven valleys.
-This holiday will be appreciated by the quiet atmosphere lovers who do not mind a tasting of the Spanish wine at lunchtime.
+This holiday will be appreciated by the quiet atmosphere lovers who do not mind tasting Spanish wine at lunchtime.

-Among the local scenery you can find a chamois, or witness wild birds hunting small animals
+Among the local scenery, you can find a chamois, or witness wild birds hunting small animals

-Walking in an usual forest will seem boring to some people.
+Walking in a usual forest will seem boring to some people.
 However, if between the splendid trees the traveler "will fall across" an office with glass walls, is improbable he will remain indifferent.
-This masterpiece is located near Madrid and belongs to an architectural bureau, which comes to the organization of its employees workplaces in such an unusual way.
+This masterpiece is located near Madrid and belongs to an architectural bureau, which comes to the organization of its employees' workplaces in such an unusual way.
 This solution can be rightfully considered to be one of the most unique corners of the country.

 Architects combined urbanization and nature in such a non-standard solution

 If a tourist asks you to send him "to the least visited but very beautiful place", safely offer him Extremadura.
-This small province is located on the western edge of Spain, bordering with Portugal.
-Lovers of wildlife will be delighted by rocky cliffs, green plains, vast forests and hovering over their heads eagles, falcons, vultures.
+This small province is located on the western edge of Spain, bordering Portugal.
+Lovers of wildlife will be delighted by rocky cliffs, green plains, vast forests, and hovering over their heads eagles, falcons, and vultures.
 When you reach the pastures, you will meet hundreds of Iberian pigs grazing wild and gaining weight for the future delicious jamón.